Hockey Correction Series: Part 2

 • Tightness in any area of the body can affect entirely different tissues separate from the origin of the problem

 • Tightness in hockey players is always in the hips, low back, vastus lateralis, biceps femoris, calves/Achilles tendon and shoulders.
 But hips more often than anything else.

 • Direct manual therapy is the best option if you can get it done, but should never be done without also addressing it through strength training.
 You need both.

 • Strength training alone can solve most if not all of the problems when done properly, but is still not as effective as when it’s combined with manual therapy.

-• To play to your potential and be the best hockey player you’re going to be, you have to address tightness in the offseason.
+• To play to your potential and be the best hockey player you’re going to be, you have to address tightness early in the offseason.

 Our hockey training programs will help you correct your muscle tightness problems that all hockey players get, and this will instantly help increase your performance on the ice.
 Go check them out now!